Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 Comparable Restaurant Sales

-Comparable sales data tells you how much your restaurant sales changed year over year.
+Comparable sales data tells you how much your restaurant sales changed year over year (YoY).
 This restaurant calculation is important because it helps you measure revenue, which you can use to determine everything from how much to pay employees to your ability to make future investments.
-Once you understand how one unit is performing year over year, you can compare it to the rest of the market.
+Once you understand how one unit is performing YoY, you can compare it to the rest of the market.
 Tracking comparable sales allows you to know whether your performance is consistent with the rest of the market, or if your restaurant is an outlier among the competition.

 To calculate comparable sales, take your net sales figures for the two years you want to compare, and subtract by one: